technomada/chat-app/README.md

 Open the chat in a browser, click the bottom of the page, type a message and press enter to send.

 On a separate device or different browser on the same device open the chat and do the same.

+### change chat space
+click the gear icon in the bottom right, change the room id, click the gear again to close the settings section.

 ### media
 The chat system supports the display of media.